Global DNS Resolution Balancing

 Because Anycast happens before the DNS packet hits our edge, we avoid the "one big origin" bottleneck that classic Unicast load balancers face.
 If a POP or upstream carrier degrades, BGP naturally tilts traffic to the next-best location without needing application-layer intervention.

 By splitting the network this way we can uphold jurisdictional promises while still offering a single-pane-of-glass experience.
-Customers that need EU-only answering simply delegate to the AS44794 addresses; everyone else benefits from the wider AS62406 coverage without changing integrations.
+Customers that need EU-only answering simply delegate to the EU nameservers; everyone else benefits from the wider global coverage without changing integrations.

 Inside DNScale's GDRB pipeline